malcolmsfraser/kubernetes-stroke-prediction/README.md

 # kubernetes-stroke-prediction
+This repository will walk you throught the steps of deploying a containerized application in the Azure Cloud with Azure Kuebernetes Service, testing the endpoint, load testing the deployment, and automating the deployment and load testing.

 ## Part 1: AKS/ACR Setup and Application Deployment
 Step 1 - Create your aks cluster w/ desires specifications